binduanisetti1701-source/final-project/CONTRIBUTING.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-Please feel free to submit issues and pull requests.
+Please feel free to submit issues and pull requests to help improve this project.